You and I (Medina song)

 "You and I" is a song by Danish electropop singer Medina.
 It was released in the United Kingdom on 21 September 2009 and in Germany, Austria and Switzerland on 3 May 2010.
 The song is an English version of the Danish song, "Kun for mig", released in late 2008 in Denmark, where it spent 52 weeks on the singles chart; six weeks at number one.
-Produced by hip hop producers Providers, "Kun for mig" was the best selling single of 2009 in Denmark.
 Originally written by Medina, Jeppe Federspiel and Rasmus Stabell it was translated into English by Adam Powers and Julie Steincke, and released as Medina's debut single from her international studio album, Welcome to Medina.

 "You and I" peaked at number thirty-nine in the UK, and at number six in the United States on Billboard's Hot Dance Airplay chart.
 It reached number three in Bulgaria and number ten in Germany (where it was also certified Gold) and Russia.
 The song also charted in Austria, Switzerland and Sweden.